l7mp/stunner/README.md

 ### Check your config

-The current STUNner dataplane configuration is always made available in a convenient ConfigMap that has the same name and namespace as the Gateway it belongs to (so this is supposed to be `stunner/udp-gateway` as per our example).
+The current STUNner dataplane configuration is always made available via the convenient [`stunnerctl`](/cmd/stunnerctl/README.md) CLI utility.
+The below will dump the config of the UDP gateway in human readable format.

-STUNner comes with a small CLI utility called [`stunnerctl`](/cmd/stunnerctl/README.md) to dump the running configuration in human readable format.

 ```console
 stunnerctl -n stunner config udp-gateway